-National Voter Education Week (“NVEW”) is a collaborative project led by the Students Learn Students Vote Coalition, a project of the National Conference on Citizenship, a nonpartisan 501(c)(3) organization (“NCoC”).
+National Voter Education Week (“NVEW”) is a collaborative project led by the Students Learn Students Vote Coalition, a project of NEO Philanthropy, a nonpartisan 501(c)(3) organization.

 Information We Collect and How We Use It